neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **AIS-04 (SA-03): Application & Interface Security Data Security / Integrity**

-**Desc:** Policies and procedures shall be established and maintained in support of data security to include (confidentiality, integrity and availability) across multiple system interfaces, jurisdictions and business functions to prevent improper disclosure, alteration, or destruction.
+**Description:** Policies and procedures shall be established and maintained in support of data security to include (confidentiality, integrity and availability) across multiple system interfaces, jurisdictions and business functions to prevent improper disclosure, alteration, or destruction.

 **IVS-08 (SA-06): Infrastructure & Virtualization Security Production / Non-Production Environments**

-**Desc:** Production and non-production environments shall be separated to prevent unauthorized access or changes to information assets.
+**Description:** Production and non-production environments shall be separated to prevent unauthorized access or changes to information assets.
 Separation of the environments may include: stateful inspection firewalls, domain/realm authentication sources, and clear segregation of duties for personnel accessing these environments as part of their job duties.

 **IAM-12 (SA-07): Identity & Access Management User ID Credentials**

-**Desc:** Internal corporate or customer (tenant) user account credentials shall be restricted as per the following, ensuring appropriate identity, entitlement, and access management and in accordance with established policies and procedures:
+**Description:** Internal corporate or customer (tenant) user account credentials shall be restricted as per the following, ensuring appropriate identity, entitlement, and access management and in accordance with established policies and procedures:

 * Identity trust verification and service-to-service application (API) and information processing interoperability (e.g., SSO and Federation)
 * Account credential lifecycle management from instantiation through revocation